 Canons Ashby parkland walk

 This walk is temporarily disrupted by electric fencing in the parkland.
 Although you can access the parkland through the gates on the lane next to the car park, and enjoy a pleasant walk through the pasture, you cannot currently exit through the top gate.
 This walk will be accessible again soon and we will remove this notice once it is.
+There is often livestock in the parkland and surrounding fields.
+Dogs are welcome, but please keep them on a lead.

 Canons Ashby car park, grid ref: SP577506